Balloon-Powered Car Challenge

 - You can build a balloon car using any materials that you want.

 - You can measure your car's velocity using a mobile phone equipped with a sensor app.
-See this section of the procedure for more details.
+See Sensor App section of the procedure for more details.

-- You can follow the rules from the 2015 Fluor Engineering Challenge, which has strict rules about how you can build your car and what it must accomplish.
+- You can follow the rules from the 2015 Engineering Challenge, which has strict rules about how you can build your car and what it must accomplish.
 While the 2015 challenge is over, you can still follow the rules and compare your car to the high scores.
-See this section of the procedure for more details.
+See the Engineering Challenge section for more details.

 Designing Your Car